 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-They help brickmasons, blockmasons, stonemasons, or tile and marble setters by performing duties requiring less skill.
+help painters, paperhangers, plasterers, or stucco masons by performing duties requiring less skill.
 Duties include using, supplying or holding materials or tools, and cleaning work area and equipment.

 construct, assemble, maintain, and repair stationary steam boilers and boiler house auxiliaries.
 Align structures or plate sections to assemble boiler frame tanks or vats, following blueprints.
 Work involves use of hand and power tools, plumb bobs, levels, wedges, dogs, or turnbuckles.
 Assist in testing assembled vessels.
 Direct cleaning of boilers and boiler furnaces.
 Inspect and repair boiler fittings, such as safety valves, regulators, automatic-control mechanisms, water columns, and auxiliary machines.